ergoplatform/ergodocs/docs/dev/scs/ergotree/ergotree-lang.md

 $ms$    |   ::= | $\MSig{m[\overline{\tau_i}]}{\overline{x_i : T_i}}{T}$    | **SMethod** | method signature declaration

-We assign types to the terms in a standard way following typing rules shown in [Figure 3](typing.md).
+We assign types to the terms in a standard way following typing rules shown in [typing](typing.md).

 - **Constants** keep both the type and the data value of that type.
 To be well-formed, the type of the constant should correspond to its value.
 - **Variables** are always typed and identified by a unique id, which refers to either lambda bound variable or a val bound variable.